uptake/autofocus/README.md

 # Autofocus

+This project seeks to make conservation organizations more efficient, primarily by automating the process of labeling images taken by motion-activated "camera traps" according to the kinds of animals that appear in them.
+See [this article](https://www.uptake.org/autofocus.html) for more information.

 **Caveats:**

 - Data-cleaning code is currently specific to a particular data set.
 We are aiming to generalize it over time.